Currently accepted at: JMIR Medical Informatics

 (closed for review but you can still tweet)

 One of the most challenging and most meaningful designs in medical research are clinical trials (CTs).
-One essential step before a CT can start is recruitment, i.e. to identify patients which fulfill the inclusion and do not fulfill the exclusion criteria.
-The recruitment for CTs might be supported by means of modern information technologies.
+One essential step before starting a CT is screening, i.e. to identify patients which fulfill the inclusion and do not fulfill the exclusion criteria.
+The screening for CTs might be supported by means of modern information technologies.

-The aims of the present work were 1) to evaluate which (not necessarily electronical) tools are actually used in clinical routine and 2) to evaluate in which way and of which kind electronic support would be helpful for the clinical staff.
+The objectives of this explorative study were to get insight which tools for feasibility estimations and for patient screening are actually used in clinical routine and, second, in which way and of which kind information technology could support the clinical staff.

-Overall, IT support has a minor standing in the recruitment for CTs today.
+Overall, IT support has a minor standing in the screening for CTs today.
 The lack of IT usage and the estimations from memory that were reported by all of the participants, might bind cognitive resources which might distract from clinical routine.
-We conclude that the recruitment for CT is still a challenge for electronic support and that education of the clinic staff about the possibilities is compellingly necessary.
+We conclude that the screening for CT is still a challenge for electronic support and that education of the staff about the possibilities is necessary.

 Request queued.
 Please wait while the file is being generated.
 It may take some time.